Three of the five angels

 We were a pretty unlikely group to become ángeles for Latino prison gangs in Texas; we were just five older Anglo women.
-And it wasn’t until much later that we realized how amazing it really was.
-At the time, what impressed me the most about that week was that on Friday night that me and my sisters broke into the cemetery at the edge of our small, West Texas hometown.
-It was really pretty funny; Billie was in a wheelchair and Elberta was on a walker and Mary and Sarah and I were helping them and we were all stumbling over graves in the dark.
+We didn’t realize how remarkable it was until later.
+At the time, what impressed me most about that week was something different altogether: the night my sisters and I broke into the cemetery at the edge of our small West Texas hometown.

 It was just getting dark as we drove through the cotton field that surrounded the cemetery, laughing and giggling about “getting caught”.
 Once in the cemetery, we got quiet, listening to the tires crunching on gravel.
 I turned off the car and without speaking, we helped one another out and walked in silence to Richard Issac Archer and Lucy Mae Stokes Archers final resting place—Daddy’s side dimmed by ten years of death and Mama’s side still shiny.